postsharp/postsharp.github.io/_posts/2021-01-22-announcing_caravela_preview.md

 ## Caravela.Framework.Sdk: hack the compiler

-At PostSharp we are not fans of hacking because it turns out to be a hassle to maintain in the long term (and we our frameworks are designed to make your code more maintanable), but sometimes there may be good reasons to overcome the limitations of the language.
+At PostSharp we are not fans of hacking because it turns out to be a hassle to maintain in the long term (and our frameworks are designed to make your code more maintainable), but sometimes there may be good reasons to overcome the limitations of the language.

 [Caravela.Framework.Sdk](https://github.com/postsharp/Caravela/blob/master/Caravela.Framework.Sdk.md)